avelino/awesome-go/README.md

 * [A Guide to Golang E-Commerce](https://snipcart.com/blog/golang-ecommerce-ponzu-cms-demo?utm_term=golang-ecommerce-ponzu-cms-demo) - Building a Golang site for e-commerce (demo included).
 * [A Tour of Go](http://tour.golang.org/) - Interactive tour of Go.
 * [Build web application with Golang](https://github.com/astaxie/build-web-application-with-golang) - Golang ebook intro how to build a web app with golang.
+* [Building and Testing a REST API in Go with Gorilla Mux and PostgreSQL](https://semaphoreci.com/community/tutorials/building-and-testing-a-rest-api-in-go-with-gorilla-mux-and-postgresql) - We’ll write an API with the help of the powerful Gorilla Mux.
 * [Building Go Web Applications and Microservices Using Gin](https://semaphoreci.com/community/tutorials/building-go-web-applications-and-microservices-using-gin) - Get familiar with Gin and find out how it can help you reduce boilerplate code and build a request handling pipeline.
 * [Caching Slow Database Queries](https://medium.com/@rocketlaunchr.cloud/caching-slow-database-queries-1085d308a0c9) - How to cache slow database queries.
 * [Canceling MySQL](https://medium.com/@rocketlaunchr.cloud/canceling-mysql-in-go-827ed8f83b30) - How to cancel MySQL queries.